Need Help or Found an Issue?

 Environmental Parameters

 Altitude: Height above sea level in feet.
 Affects air density - higher altitude = less air resistance.
+Pressure is estimated using a standard atmosphere model.
 Sea level: 0 ft, high altitude: 5000+ ft.

 Temperature: Air temperature in Fahrenheit.
 Affects air density - higher temperature = less dense air.
-Standard: 59°F, range: -20°F to 120°F.
+Standard: 59°F, range: -50°F to 120°F.

 Humidity: Relative humidity percentage.
 Higher humidity = slightly less air resistance (water vapor is lighter than dry air).
 Typical: 20-80%, affects bullet performance minimally.